Difference of a Hauptmodul for $\Gamma_{0}(N)$ and certain Gross-Zagier type CM value formulas: Proofs of Theorem and Corollaries and

 Then $g(z_{1},z_{2})$ is a meromorphic function on $Y_{0}(N)\times Y_{0}(N)$ with no zeros or poles by Lemma \ref{zerolem}.
 Let us fix $z_{2}\in\HH$.
 Then $g_{1}(z_{1}):=g(z_{1},z_{2})$ is a meromorphic function in $z_{1}$ on $Y_{0}(N)$.
 Let us investigate the behavior of $g_{1}(z_{1})$ at the cusps of $Y_{0}(N)$.
 By Proposition \ref{yyprop}, we can know that the Fourier expansion of $\Psi(z,F_{N})$ at the cusp $(s=a_{s}/c_{s},i\infty)$ is equal to the Borcherds product expansion of $\Psi(z,F_{N})$ at the cusp $\Q\ell_{s}$ where $\ell_{s}= $.
 Then by Theorem \ref{bors}(3) together with \eqref{XW} and \eqref{weylvec}, we have

-near the cusp $\Q\ell_{s}$ for some nonzero constant $C_{s}$ depending on the choice of cusp $s$, which can be identified by the condition given in Borhcerds' Theorem.
-Then when $z_{2}\in\HH$ is fixed, as a meromorphic function on $Y_{0}(N)$, the order of vanishing of $\Psi(z,F_{N})$ at the cusp $s=a_{s}/c_{s}$ can be computed
+near the cusp $\Q\ell_{s}$ for some nonzero constant $C_{s}$ depending on the choice of cusp $s$, which can be identified by the condition given in Borcherds' Theorem.
+Then when $z_{2}\in\HH$ is fixed, as a meromorphic function on $Y_{0}(N)$, the order of $\Psi(z,F_{N})$ at the cusp $s=a_{s}/c_{s}$ can be computed